aelmosalamy/elmosalamy-blog/content/posts/Novacore A Never-ending chain/index.md

 X-Forwarded-Server: a477f169e095
 ```

 Brilliant!
-A follow up request confirms that we have, indeed, bypassed the API access control:
+A follow up request to `/api/trades` confirms that we have, indeed, bypassed the API access control:
 ```
  curl http://94.237.122.124:47098/api/trades -H "Connection: close, X-Real-Ip" {"trades":[]}